alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 **Unit** moves a raw value into the monadic context (this operation is sometimes called “lifting”, “identity”, “return”, “wrap”, or “promotion”, and in some libraries has names like liftM or liftA).

-* In the list monad (let’s just call it a list), **Unit** takes a single element and returns a list containing that element.
+* In the list monad, **Unit** takes a single element and returns a list containing that element.

 * For example, given the integer 1, Unit produces a list as follows: